Codecademy/docs/content/css/concepts/float/float.md

 ## Syntax

 The `float` property takes 3 different values.
 They are, `left`, `right`, and `none`.
 The value `left` makes the element float on the left of a parent.
 The value `right` makes the element float on the right of a parent.
-The value `none` makes the element not float at all.
+The floating element will render beside elements with the default positioning.
+The value `none` removes the floating property from an element.

 ## Example 1